 *Native English speakers or non-native speakers with a C1 certificate with a high school diploma may be academically eligible to join the course.

-$600 USD deposit is required to reserve your spot on the course; the remaining tuition is paid directly to the school and due 6 weeks before your course
+$700 USD payment is required to reserve your spot on the course; the remaining tuition is paid directly to the school and due 6 weeks before your course

 What’s not included: